dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/config.md

 <VersionBlock lastVersion="1.2">

-Support for the `config` property on metrics was added in dbt Core v1.3
+We have added support for the `config` property on sources in dbt Core v1.3

 </VersionBlock>